exadisme/adumb_dwmblocks/README.md

 # dwmblocks

+This is my personal edit of dwmblocks with my own scripts.
+Copy the scripts to somewhere within your path variable or edit your path to include scripts dir.

+My scripts depends:
+lmsensors for cpu temp
+brightnessctl
+iw for wireless connection icon pulseaudio for volume bluez for bluetooth

+nerd-fonts for various icons

 Modular status bar for dwm written in c.
 # usage
 To use dwmblocks first run 'make' and then install it with 'sudo make install'.